civiform/civiform/cloud/deploys/bin/azure/README.md

 update the postgres version (instructions at the stack overflow below) if it's a newly provisioned machine follow the stackoverlow linked [here](https://stackoverflow.com/questions/52765873/how-to-upgrade-to-postgresql-11-for-ubuntu-18-04)

-# known issues
+# Generic known issues
 You will need to enter in the db password whenever you do database commands.
-I tried to pass along the password to the commands.
+I tried to pass along the password to the commands, but getting this working is tbd